dhritiy/Lab4_458/README.md

 ### Tile 3: Basemap with Data
 ![Tile 3](https://github.com/dhritiy/Lab4_458/blob/main/img/Tile3.PNG)

-##### Caption: I created this tile by layer both of the layers from Tile 1 and Tile 2 together.
+##### Caption: I created this tile by layering both of the layers from Tile 1 and Tile 2 together.
 On QGis, I selected and loaded both my modified basemap and the Seattle restaurant data.
 Then I outputted both together to create this layer.

 ### Tile 4: Seattle Seahawks Themed Basemap
 ![Tile 4](https://github.com/dhritiy/Lab4_458/blob/main/img/Tile4.PNG)

-##### Caption: For my customized theme, I chose to make a Seattle Seahaws themed basemap because I am a big football fan.
+##### Caption: For my customized theme, I chose to make a Seattle Seahawks themed basemap because I am a big football fan.
 First, I looked up the hex codes for the Seahawks three colors, blue, green, and silver.
 Then I chose to make my base, land, and water colors blue.
 I chose to use the green for the roads since it is a very bright color and I thought it would be a nice contrast with the blue.
 Then I made all of the city labels, points of interest labels, and icons all the silver color.
 Some icons are also the blue and have a silver outline.